Lorti/manu.ninja/_posts/2016-04-17-functional-reactive-game-programming-rxjs-breakout.md

 ## Game Stream

 This is one of the most straightforward streams in our implementation.
 It combines all of the games state and the observer then feeds it to the update function.
 The `sample` operator is used to clamp our game at 60 fps.
-If we would'nt do this the game would speed up as soon as the player moves the paddle.
+If we wouldn't do this, the game would speed up as soon as the player moves the paddle.
 It's a weird behaviour, you should definitely try it out and see what happens.
 Lastly, the `takeWhile` operator checks if the player lost or won the game and completes the observable.

 ~~~ js
 Rx.Observable